treerachai/selfbot-6/README.md

 3. open command prompt in that folder (Shift+right click, command prompt option) and run the command: npm i -S hydrabolt/discord.js

-4. rename "credentials example.json" to "credentials.json" and add your discord token where it obviously goes
+4. rename "credentials example.json" to "credentials.json" and add your discord token where it obviously goes (and change prefix to whatever you want)

 5. now run RunSelfBot.bat